 Asbestos-Related Disease Statistics

 Malignant mesothelioma is the most common of the asbestos-related diseases monitored in Australia.
 This is because there is a strong causal association between asbestos exposure and malignant mesothelioma.
-A total of 11,667 people were newly diagnosed with malignant mesothelioma in Australia between 1982 and 2009, with men making up 85% of all cases.
-Since 2003, approximately 600 cases of newly diagnosed malignant mesothelioma cases have been reported each year.
+Since 2012, annually approximately 800 cases of newly diagnosed malignant mesothelioma cases have been reported with the annual number of mesothelioma deaths increasing from 416 in 1997 to 724 in 2019.

-Mesothelioma is a cancer arising from the lining (mesothelium) of the thoracic and abdominal cavities.
+Malignant mesothelioma (MM) is a cancer arising from the lining (mesothelium) of the thoracic and abdominal cavities.
 The disease is usually advanced before symptoms appear, making an early diagnosis and effective treatment very difficult.
-The average survival time after diagnosis is only 10-11 months.
-A small exposure to asbestos can be enough to trigger the cancer, however a relatively small percentage of people exposed to asbestos develop mesothelioma.
-There usually is a lag of 30-40 years after the first asbestos exposure before the disease is diagnosed.
+The average survival time after diagnosis is only 10-12 months.
+A small exposure to asbestos can be enough to trigger the cancer, however a relatively small percentage of people exposed to asbestos fibres will eventually develop mesothelioma.
+There usually is a lag of 20-50 years after the first asbestos exposure before the disease is diagnosed.
+Each year in Australia, between 700 and 800 people are diagnosed with the rare and aggressive cancer.

 Inflammation of the outer lining of the lung, the pleura (where asbestos fibres are deposited).
 The pleura stiffens and thickens widely (diffuse thickening) or in patches (plaques), and can fill with fluid.